NVIDIA/NeMo/docs/source/asr/speaker_diarization/datasets.rst

                               --paths2ctm_files /path/to/ctm_file_list.txt \
                               --manifest_filepath /path/to/manifest_output/input_manifest.json

 The ``--paths2audio_files`` and ``--manifest_filepath`` arguments are required arguments.
 Note that we need to maintain consistency on unique filenames for every field (key) by only changing the filename extensions.
 For example, if there is an audio file named ``abcd.wav``, the rttm file should be named as ``abcd.rttm`` and the transcription file should be named as ``abcd.txt``.
-The path list files containing the absolute paths to these WAV, RTTM, TXT, CTM, UEM files should be provided as in the above example. ``pathsfiles_to_manifest.py`` script will match each file using the unique filename (e.g. ``abcd``).
+The path list files containing the absolute paths to these WAV, RTTM, TXT, CTM and UEM files should be provided as in the above example. ``pathsfiles_to_manifest.py`` script will match each file using the unique filename (e.g. ``abcd``).
 Finally, the absolute path of the created manifest file should be provided through Hydra configration as shown below:

 .. code-block:: bash